sharma-anubhav/blog/_posts/2020-07-15-Transfer Learning.markdown

   </tr>
 </table>

-#### Ensambling
+#### Ensembling
-Here we take the average of the prediction probabilities given by two models for a given sample and predict the class according to theis value.
+Here we propose a model that take the average of the output prediction probabilities given by two base models for a given sample and predict the class according to this value.
-In simpler terms, in case the prediction given by two models differ, the image is classified according to the model that is more sure of its prediction value.
+In simpler terms, in case the prediction given by two models differ, the image is classified according to the model that has higher probablility for its classification.

-Here are some of the ensambles that i created:
+Here are some of the created ensembles:

 <table id="tableCss2">
   <tr>
-    <th>Ensample</th>
+    <th>Ensemple</th>
     <th>Accuracy(%)</th>
   </tr>
   <tr>